equalsraf/webslides2pdf/README.md

 > Imagine you open a browser, take a screenshot, and press page-down
 > and take another screenshot, and so on.
-> You them grab your all screenshots and generate a pdf where each
+> You them grab all screenshots and generate a pdf where each
-> on is a single page.
+> one is a single page.
 > That's what this application does for you.

 I did this to be able generate pdf files from web based presentations.